akshay1502/Today-s-Recipe/notes.md

 Alternative for images, or a logo or bannerImage of site.

 login -> formErrors.password not being used as of now.(can remove it or add user friendly msg to the user to remember their password)

+for text input, look for having atleast one word not one character.

+add spinner loader for await operations.

+make a fallback image for failed loading of image at anywhere(!!! on profile image in recipes)